armory/docs/content/en/armory-enterprise/try/instructions.md

 </b>
 {{% /alert %}}

-## What is Quick Spin?

-Quick Spin is a containerized version of Armory CD that you install and run using Docker.
+Use this containerized version of Armory CD that you install and run using Docker.
 You can use this minimal instance to evaluate the Armory CD Self-Hosted product in functional areas such as creating pipelines to deploy an application.
 Quick Spin comes configured with a sample application and three pipelines to start you on your continuous deployment journey.

 ## {{% heading "prereq" %}}